Zoning Appeals, Board of

 - The applicant and/or authorized agent will receive a notice stating the date, time, and location the application will be heard, approximately two (2) weeks before the hearing.
 If a notice is not received, please contact the office.

 - Either the applicant or an authorized representative of the applicant must be present at the hearing.

-- The applicant should bring any drawings, plats or photographs which describe the property and support your application to the hearing.
+- The applicant should submit any drawings, plats, or photographs which describe the property and support the application prior to the hearing.
 All supporting documentation and exhibits are encouraged to be submitted at the time the application is filed.
 Electronic submission of these materials is preferred.

 - Decisions of the Board are usually made the night of the hearing, but the hearing may be continued, tabled or the decision delayed until a later date.